 - Any book by Donald Maass.
 My first introduction to Donald was with his The Career Novelist: A Literary Agent Offers Strategies for Success.
 That’s the book that told me that becoming a writer isn’t about one book; instead, it’s about writing ten books before a writer gets noticed.
 Sue Graton’s ABC mysteries is a case in point.
 He’s gone on to write more how-to books and each one is current, relevant, and important.
 I haven’t finished reading them all…yet.
 They’re in my to-be-read pile.

-- How to Write Killer Fiction by Carolyn Wheat. – I have a Post-In on the front of her book that says “Key.”
-She refers to the four-act model that Syd Field introduced (really three acts but with the second act broken into two parts).
+- How to Write Killer Fiction by Carolyn Wheat – She refers to the four-act model that Syd Field introduced (really three acts but with the second act broken into two parts).
 This book actually builds on Syd’s, in my opinion.

 - Writing for Story by Jon Franklin – This book taught me how to write a three-word summary of any story.
 From those three words, I then could write a one-sentence summary or logline easily.

 - Writing Creative Nonfiction, edited by Carolyn Forché and Philip Gerard – I taught creative nonfiction classes at Western Michigan University, two summers in a row, and this was the textbook I used.
-An anthology, it provided students the opportunity to hear from many writers and to learn various different genres and styles of writing non-fiction.
-Essentially, the class was about experimenting and finding their niche of creative non-fiction.
+An anthology, it provided students the opportunity to different writers in different genres and styles of writing non-fiction.
 If you’re not sure what type of nonfiction writing you want to do, this book can help you discover your passion.

 - The Elements of Playwriting: How to write Stageworthy Plays, Develop Your Theatre Sense, Create Theatrical Characters, Shape Plot and Dialogue, and Find the Resources to Get Your Play Produced, by Louis E. Catron – This book is a true nuts-and-bolts type of book, especially for the beginning playwright.